 Big Weekend 2020

-The weekend provides a great opportunity for members to meet friends old and new, to share experiences, learn new things and participate in the running of our Guild.
-In short, we can – fingers duly crossed – continue the process of re-establishing our participation in a more normal world.
+The Big Weekend provides a great opportunity for members to meet friends old and new, to share experiences, learn new things and participate in the running of our Guild.
+In short, we can – fingers duly crossed – continue the process of re-establishing our participation in a more normal world*.

 When: The weekend of Friday October 9 to Monday October 12 2020 (inclusive).

-Where: Covid restrictions permitting, our base will be at The Field Studies Centre, Malham Tarn, in the Yorkshire Dales.
+Where: The Field Studies Centre, Malham Tarn, in the Yorkshire Dales.

 The centre is superbly positioned overlooking Malham Tarn nature reserve, in the heart of the Yorkshire Dales limestone country and close to the dramatic faultline features of Malham Cove and Gordale Scar.